pip/Octology/README.md

 Many bin/ commands print some Help text when given a `-h` parameter.

-If your Perl environment and paths are similar to mine, try running:
-  `sumb, ftst,  tsgr, tstc,    gnp8, pal8,  calN, lodH`
+If your Perl environment and paths are sufficiently similar, please try to run: ` sumb, tstn,  tstc, tsgr,   gnp8, pal8,  calN, lodH `

-If I become unable to continue this project for any reason, at least this repo should hopefully provide others the ability to utilize some of my work. `=)`
+If I become unable to continue this project for any reason, at least this repo should hopefully provide others the ability to utilize much of my work. `=)`

 ### Current Top 8 Screen Shots
 ![Octology-sumb-shot_1614x902-HBBLK9D3](https://github.com/pip/Octology/blob/master/gfx/sho/Octology-sumb-shot_1614x902-HBBLK9D3.png "Octology-sumb-HBBLK9D3")